CMUxiaoshi/TellingStoryWithData/Critique_by_Design_with_Tableau.md

 Engagement: I don’t understand what could inspire the audience to learn more about the topic.
 This visualization seems to only present the facts but does not provide any further information.

 # Scratch and test the solution

+What do we want to talk about in this viz?

+The change in tomato productions over time for each countries/for the whole world.
+Which countries now have the highest production?

+Who are our audience?

+I think the audience might be people who is interested in agriculture development such as historians, economists, civil servants and college students.
+Thus, I think it's better to include some tags or explainations of this visualization to show how these data can help people above.
+For example, for policy maker, they can quickly find out which country has the highest production in tomato.
+Later, they can search policy of that countries of encouraging agriculture development faster.
+The origial visualization is posted on Linkedin, a tag can quickly attract people who are interesting in this data.

+How can we create the viz?
+Highlight the first countries, show the trend over time.
+Add a brief description after the graph.

 ![b6ecc6c9e7b72615a7f332e7fbd5f0c](https://github.com/CMUxiaoshi/TellingStoryWithData/assets/116749406/a9d5cf8a-505e-47a7-943d-cf3a10c57a05)
 I'm also thinking of redesigning the pie graph in the original graph.
 ![image](https://github.com/CMUxiaoshi/TellingStoryWithData/assets/116749406/d3e70773-75da-47f3-a84b-4b1391c2ca36)